-This page will help you navigate through the 'business' of fashion, the inherent problems with the textile and apparel industry has a whole, and act as a resource for information on how we (and you) can make a difference.
+This page will help you navigate through the 'business' of fashion, the inherent problems with the textile and apparel industry has a whole, and act as a resource for information on how we (and you) can make a difference!

 Adding to the Five Fast Facts list on the left – the Fashion industry is also responsible for green house gas emissions that exceed those of international flights and maritime shipping combined.
 Largely unchecked supply chains allow for toxic chemical run off from pesticides and dye/tanning houses to poison fresh water supplies, and a system of fast and cheap fashion provides an incubator for massive human & animal rights violations globally.

 So with a system so broken how can you possibly make a difference?
 Well below are a few great Action Heroes, Movies & Movements and Reads & Resources for you to dive into.
-The truth is while the industry licks its wounds and starts to hold itself accountable we can all play our part – as conscious consumers, as avid recyclers, and as activists and advocates for our planet!
+The truth is while the industry licks its wounds and starts to hold itself accountable we can all play our part – as educated conscious consumers, as avid recyclers, and as activists and advocates for our planet!

-Magpies & Peacocks are proud to be part of The United Nations Alliance for Sustainable Fashion which is an initiative of United Nations agencies and allied organizations designed to contribute to the Sustainable Development Goals through coordinated action in the fashion sector.
+Magpies & Peacocks is proud to be part of The United Nations Alliance for Sustainable Fashion which is an initiative of United Nations agencies and allied organizations designed to contribute to the Sustainable Development Goals through coordinated action in the fashion sector.

 Sustainability encompasses social issues, such as improvements in working conditions and remuneration for workers, as well as environmental ones, including the reduction of the industry’s waste stream, and decreases in water pollution and contributions to greenhouse gas emissions.